cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromTemplate.python.md

 initialize_params block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_instance_from_template#initialize_params GoogleComputeInstanceFromTemplate#initialize_params}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.2.0/docs/resources/google_compute_instance_from_template#initialize_params GoogleComputeInstanceFromTemplate#initialize_params}

+---

+###### `interface`<sup>Optional</sup> <a name="interface" id="@cdktf/provider-google-beta.googleComputeInstanceFromTemplate.GoogleComputeInstanceFromTemplate.putBootDisk.parameter.interface"></a>

+- *Type:* str

+The disk interface used for attaching this disk.

+One of SCSI or NVME.
+(This field is shared with attached_disk and only used for specific cases, please don't specify this field without advice from Google.)

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.2.0/docs/resources/google_compute_instance_from_template#interface GoogleComputeInstanceFromTemplate#interface}

 ---